Read Time

 aria-hidden="true" 설정 방법을 설명합니다.

-When you place this component on the design canvas, the element will be visible on the screen but ignored by screen readers and search engines.
+Once you place this component on the design canvas, the element is visible on the screen but ignored by screen readers and search engines.

-You can also set Visible/Hidden differently for specific breakpoints (mobile/desktop, etc.).
+You can also set Visible/Hidden differently for specific breakpoints (such as mobile/desktop).

-This article is an adaptation and translation from Framer's official blog content, ‘Are multiple H1 tags in Framer a problem?’.
+This article is adapted from Framer's official blog content titled 'Are multiple H1 tags in Framer a problem?'.

 Share Blog